Comadreja/js-for-gamedev/en/02-javascript/0201-poo/index.md

 We say the `enemy` type **extends** the `ship` type by adding `advance` to the API, as well as the score and last movement direction to the state.

-The friendly ship adds no new methods but **redefines or overwrites** the `shoot` method so that it fires upwards.
+The friendly ship adds no new methods but **redefines or overrides** the `shoot` method so that it fires upwards.

 Since there are new types, you will need new constructors.
 Old constructors can **delegate** parts of the object creation to the new ones.